Two Nutrition students sitting at a table, smiling at each other, with an assortment of fruit and meat displayed on the table.

 As your studies progress, you’ll build on these foundations and evaluate the latest scientific literature in the field of nutrition.
 Your learning will include sustainability principles and nutrition communication – preparing you for the ever-changing ways modern communities and populations understand and engage with food.

-Throughout this course, you’ll gain practical experience in Curtin’s dedicated food laboratory.
+Throughout this course, you’ll gain practical experience in Curtin’s dedicated nutrition laboratory.
 You’ll also get to complete a work placement to develop your professional identity, shape your career direction and facilitate your transition to the workplace or to postgraduate studies.

 Further study